junxit/us-congress-bills-119/bill.md

 ## § 4.
 Report on status of Afghan Fund

-- **(a)** *In general* Not later than 60 days after the date of the enactment of this Act, and every 180 days thereafter, the Secretary of State, in consultation with the Administrator of the United States Agency for International Development and the Secretary of the Treasury, shall submit to the appropriate congressional committees a report on the status of the Afghan Fund.
+- **(a)** *In general* Not later than 90 days after the date of the enactment of this Act, and every 180 days thereafter for 5 years, the Secretary of State, in consultation with the Secretary of the Treasury, shall submit to the appropriate congressional committees a report on the status of the Afghan Fund.
-- **(b)** *Matters To be included* The report required by subsection (a) shall include—
+- **(b)** *Matters to be included* The report required by subsection (a) shall, to the extent possible, include—
   - **(1)** a list of Taliban members working at Da Afghanistan Bank or serving on the Bank’s board; and
   - **(2)** a description of—
     - **(A)** the Taliban’s influence over Da Afghanistan Bank;